Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-recipes.md

 contained with the data.

 ```
-https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$filter=Iteration/IterationPath eq '[iteration path]' and Date/Date ge Iteration/StartDate and Date/Date le Iteration/EndDate
+https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$filter=Iteration/IterationPath eq '{iteration path}' and Date/Date ge Iteration/StartDate and Date/Date le Iteration/EndDate
 ```

 **Retrieve the data for a cumulative flow diagram**

 ```
 https://{account}.analytics.visualstudio.com/{project}/_odata/v1.0/WorkItemBoardSnapshot?$filter=BoardLocation/Team/TeamName eq '{team name}'
-and BoardLocation/BoardName eq '[board reference name]'&$expand=Date,BoardLocation
+and BoardLocation/BoardName eq '{board reference name}'&$expand=Date,BoardLocation
 ```

 **Retrieve all work items with a specific tag**

 Note that the **any** operator is used here because there are a collection of tags that can be associated with a work item.
-From a usage perspective, the format is: **[Navigation Property]/any(d:d/[Field Name] [operator] [expression])**.
-Any item not surrounded by brackets ([]) is a literal.
+From a usage perspective, the format is: **{Navigation Property}/any(d:d/{Field Name} {operator} {expression})**.
+Any item not surrounded by brackets ({}) is a literal.
 There are some variations on this (for example, you don't have to use "d" as used in the expression above) but following this format keeps it simple.

 ```